DevART36/100-days-of-code/log.md

 ### Day 5: January 5, Tuesday

 **Today's Progress**: Finished the Applied Accessibility curriculum, I learned about the HTML5 semantic tags: header,footer,nav,main,section,article,audio,figure,figcaption&time.
 I learned more about the proper alt text for screen readers.I learned the basics of how the contrast of colors can affect the visual design of a webpage and making it accessable for color blind persons.
-**Thuoghts** I thnk this is one of the most imporant part that I should learn and practice because it is design for any person that has a visual impaired or hearing difficulties or color blinds.
+**Thoughts** I thnk this is one of the most imporant part that I should learn and practice because it is design for any person that has a visual impaired or hearing difficulties or color blinds.

 ### Day 6: January 6, Wednesday